bbatsov/metaredux/_posts/2018-10-28-a-better-way-to-compare-versions-in-ruby.md

 advanced comparison semantics and can compare properly pretty much every reasonable version scheme in existence.

 The class contains some other cool functionality.
-Let's play with for a bit!
+Let's play with it for a bit!

 ``` ruby
 v = Gem::Version.new('1.2.3.pre1')